 03. PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE U.S.

-03.02 The account manager must discuss the visa requirements with the International Office or the tax specialist before the NRA enters the U.S. The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.
+03.01 The account manager must discuss the visa requirements with the International Office or Tax Compliance before the NRA enters the U.S. The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.

-03.03 The account manager must notify the tax specialist of the NRA’s campus visit one to two months prior to the visit and provide the following information:
+03.02 The account manager must notify Tax Compliance of the NRA’s campus visit at least 20 working days prior to the visit and provide the following information:

 a.
 NRA’s country of residence;